dachcom-digital/pimcore-formbuilder/docs/91_Javascript.md

 ## Tracker Extension
 This Plugin will enable the tracker functionality.
-If enabled, it tries to submit insensible data like dropdown selection, checked radios/boxes to google analytics or matomo.
+If enabled, this extension tries to submit insensible data like dropdown selection, checked radios/boxes to google analytics or matomo.

+> **Configuration:**: You need to listen to the `form_builder_submission` event in your tag manager!

 ### Enable Extension